batimusprime/codingchallenges/README.md

 ---

 ## 5.0 Fenway Scoreboard
-Built from scratch as a means to display baseball scores.
+Built from scratch as a means to display baseball scores silently.
 Click to interact with cells

 +   CSS
 +   JavaScript / jQuery